-Previously, she served as project manager for the Positive Psychology Center in Philadelphia, where she oversaw three grant-funded research initiatives: the World-Well Being Project, the Prospective Psychology Project, and the Positive Soldier Health Project.
-In addition, she collaborated on several research studies about post traumatic growth, and the link between creativity and well-being.
-She also served as a program evaluation intern with Get Healthy Philly, a community-based Philadelphia Department of Public Health public health initiative that helps Philadelphians enjoy lives free from disease, disability, and premature death.
+Previously, Jeanette served as project manager for the Positive Psychology Center in Philadelphia, where she oversaw three grant-funded research initiatives: the World Well-Being Project, the Prospective Psychology Project, and the Positive Soldier Health Project.
+In addition, she collaborated on several research studies about post-traumatic growth, and the link between creativity and well-being.
+She also served as a program evaluation intern with Get Healthy Philly, a community-based Philadelphia Department of Public Health initiative that helps Philadelphians enjoy lives free from disease, disability, and premature death.

 Jeanette holds an MPH in public health and a BA in psychology from the University of Pennsylvania.
 In her MPH studies, she focused on nutrition and food policy.
 She volunteered at the Psychology of Eating and Consumer Health (PEACH) lab, based out of the University of Pennsylvania’s Perelman School of Medicine, doing research on menu labeling.
 She also performed independent research on the framing of the sugar-sweetened beverage tax in Philadelphia.

 A native of Brooklyn, N.Y., Jeanette now lives in Philadelphia where she has held volunteer positions with the City of Philadelphia Mayor’s Office of Youth Engagement, and the Bread and Roses Community Fund.
 In addition, she teaches multiple exercise classes for Les Mills BODYCOMBAT© and BODYPUMP©, and enjoys travel and the theater.